codymelton/superheroesCRUD/README.md

 A schema is like a blueprint, it defines what all future heroes will look like.
 It will be a constructor function we will use to actually make new superheroes.

+need to make anything that accesses the backend database have /api like in the server.js example.